midastruth/files.md/README.md

 Notes and intellectual work can actually prevent healing, see below.

 ## Notes can prevent experience
-If your goal is to:
-- Do research
-- Write an article or a book
-- Develop a deeper, more structured understanding of something

-Then taking notes is perfectly fine.

-However, when it comes to real personal changes, collecting too many notes **can prevent us from actual experience.**
+When it comes to real personal changes, collecting too many notes **can prevent us from actual experience.**

 - Reading and taking notes can easily fool us into believing that we understand a text
 - We think we understand, but in reality **we just know**